Graph Laplacian Learning with Exponential Family Noise: Experiments

 \subsection{Synthetic Graphs}

 \looseness=-1 We consider three random graph models: 1) Erd\H{o}s-R\'enyi model with parameter $p=0.3$; 2) Stochastic block model with two equal-sized blocks, intra-community parameter $p=0.4$ and inter-community parameter $q=0.1$; and 3) Watts-Strogatz small-world model, where we create an initial ring lattice with node degree $2K=4$ and rewire every edge of the graph with probability $p=0.1$.
-Using each model, we generate 20 random graphs of $N=20$ nodes respectively.
-The weight matrix $W$ of each graph is randomly sampled from a uniform distribution $U(0.1,2)$, and the unnormalized Laplacian is computed as $L_{u}=D-W$.
-We then normalize it as $L_0=\frac{L_u}{\Tr{(L_u)}}N$ to obtain the ground-truth Laplacian.
+Using each model, we generate 20 random graphs of $N=20$ or $N=50$ nodes, respectively.
+The weight matrix $\mathbf{W}$ of each graph is randomly sampled from a uniform distribution $\mathcal{U}(0.1,2)$, and the unnormalized Laplacian is computed as $\mathbf{L}_{u}=\mathbf{D}-\mathbf{W}$.
+We then normalize it as $\mathbf{L}_0=N\frac{\mathbf{L}_u}{\Tr{(\mathbf{L}_u)}}$ to obtain the ground-truth Laplacian.
 To generate count signals, we set the offset to:

 To demonstrate the efficacy of GLEN, we simulate $M=2000$ count signals with Poisson distribution following \eqref{eq:noisy_exp_signal_generation}, and infer the synthetic graphs from these synthetic signals.
-We use the the GSPBOX \citep{perraudin2014gspbox} and the SWGT toolbox \cite{hammond2011wavelets} for graph generation and signal processing.
-Details of our methods with Poisson distributions are shown in Appendix.~\ref{sec:glen_poisson}.
+We use the the GSPBOX \cite{perraudin2014gspbox} and the SWGT toolbox \cite{hammond2011wavelets} for graph generation and signal processing.